Stefan Uroš I: War with Ragusa

 In 1252–1253, Uroš I was at war with the Republic of Ragusa, which bordered the Hum, which was held by his kinsman Radoslav Andrijić.
 Radoslav swore to fight Ragusa as long as it was in conflict with Serbia, at the same time boasting relations with Béla IV of Hungary.
 Ragusa took up an alliance with Bulgaria.
 Peace was ensured in a charter dated May 22, 1254, and the crisis ended.

-During the second half of the 1260s a new war broke out with Ragusa, which was secretly favored by the Serbian queen.
-A treaty was signed in 1268, specifying the amount of protection money that Dubrovnik was expected to supply annually to the Serbian king.
+During the second half of the 1260s a new war broke out with Ragusa, which was secretly favoured by the Serbian queen.
+A treaty was signed in 1268, specifying the amount of tribute that Dubrovnik was expected to contribute annually to the Serbian crown.
 The arrangement remained largely unbroken for the next century.

 War with Hungary

 In 1268 the Serbian king invaded the Hungarian possessions south of the Danube in Mačva, what is now western central Serbia.
 In spite of some initial success, Stefan Uroš was captured by the Hungarians and forced to purchase his release.
 A peace treaty was signed between the two kingdoms, and Stefan Uroš's son Stefan Dragutin of Serbia was married to Catherine, the daughter of the future king Stephen V of Hungary.